Chengde Travel Guide || Hidden Gems to Discover

 Anyway, back to the city in the spotlight – Chengde…

-Being the 143rd most populous country in China, Chengde is not at the top of many people’s bucket lists.
+Being the 143rd most populous city in China, Chengde is not at the top of many people’s bucket lists.

 In fact, it probably isn’t on anyone’s bucket list and that’s exactly why we host our Chinese Immersion Programs here.

-Chengde is home to the famous Mountain Resort, one of China’s 50+ UNESCO sites, and is also known as the birthplace of standard Mandarin.
+Chengde is home to the famous Mountain Resort (Bishu Shanzhuang), designated a UNESCO World Heritage Site in 1994 along with the Eight Outer Temples.
+The city is also widely regarded as the birthplace of standard Mandarin.

 This means the accent is perfect for Mandarin learners.